2020PB/police-brutality/all-locations.md

 ### Police truck shoots at cars, hitting mother and breaking her finger | May 30th

 Recorded from inside a car, camera pans to surroundings, a woman's hand in the car with a broken finger, and to a police truck nearby.
-Description says "'rubber bullets' tear gas was also dispersed but this person was hit by a rubber bullet for sure"
+Description says "'rubber bullets' tear gas was also dispersed but this person was hit by a rubber bullet for sure."
+A woman's phone is destroyed by a police round.

+tags: rubber-bullets, tear-gas, shoot, property-destruction

 id: ia-desmoines-3